nvanlangen/machine-learning-challenge/README.md

 This model returned a best value of .745.

 None of the models performed very well.
 The Random Forest and Deep Neural Network were the best models.
-This was a difficult dataset to model as there were many features and there similarities in the features among all three categories.
+This was a difficult dataset to model as there were many features and there were similarities in the features among all three categories.